You are here

 Can a judge order the abuse to stop?

 You can go to court to ask for orders to protect you from further harm.
-These court orders are referred to by various terms, including “Abuse Prevention Orders,” “restraining orders,” and “protective orders.”
+These court orders are sometimes called “Abuse Prevention Orders,” “restraining orders,” and “protective orders.”
 Most of these orders are issued under the authority of Chapter 209A of Massachusetts General Laws, and the orders are sometimes called “209A” orders.

-I am afraid my children are being abused.
-What are the different kinds of child abuse?
+What if I am afraid my children are being abused?

 Some types of child abuse are: